 A while ago I was sitting in a roomful of extremely intelligent engineers working for a large data center company.
 Unfortunately they had been listening to a wrong group of virtualization consultants and ended up with the picture-perfect disaster-in-waiting: two data centers bridged together to support a stretched VMware HA cluster.

-During the discussion I tried not to be prejudicial grumpy L3 guru that I’m known to be and focused on figuring out the actual business needs that triggered that oh-so-popular design.
+During the discussion I tried not to be prejudicial grumpy L3 guru that I’m known to be (at least in vendor marketing circles) and focused on figuring out the actual business needs that triggered that oh-so-popular design.

 Q: “So what loads would you typically vMotion between the data centers?”